ThomasLebrun/XamarinBehaviorsToolkit/README.md

-# **Behaviors Toolkit for Xamarin**
+# **The Behaviors Toolkit for Xamarin**
-Behaviors Toolkit for Xamarin is an easy-to-use means of adding common and reusable interactivity to your Xamarin applications with minimal code.
-Use of Behaviors Toolkit for Xamarin is governed by the MIT License.
+The Behaviors Toolkit for Xamarin is an easy-to-use means of adding common and reusable interactivity to your Xamarin applications with minimal code.
+Use of the Behaviors Toolkit for Xamarin is governed by the MIT License.

 ## Build Status
 [![Build status](https://ci.appveyor.com/api/projects/status/goi8xb7yjvdvbcdk?svg=true)](https://ci.appveyor.com/project/ThomasLebrun/xamarinbehaviorstoolkit)